-Medical professionals diagnose burn injuries on a grade of first, second, and third-degrees.
+Medical professionals diagnose burn injuries on a grade of first, second, and third degrees.
 Each degree has different symptoms.
 First-degree burns are the most common and occur with situations such as sunburns or contact with hot items or liquids.
 Second-degree burns are more serious, impacting multiple layers of skin, with third-degree burns impacting beneath the layers of skin.

 Amputations can occur because of medical procedures, crashes, and more.
 The loss of a limb can require ongoing care and specialized medical care.
-Whether you suffer from medical malpractice, a car accident, truck accident, motorcycle accident, or bicycle accident, you deserve to have legal counsel to pursue the compensation you deserve.
+Whether you suffer from medical malpractice, a car accident, a truck accident, a motorcycle accident, or a bicycle accident, you deserve to have legal counsel to pursue the compensation you deserve.

-While you may not think that broken bones are catastrophic, suffering from severe fractures can cause lifelong damages.
+While you may not think that broken bones are catastrophic, suffering from severe fractures can cause lifelong damage.
 Severely broken bones may not heal correctly, and you can experience pain, especially in colder weather where the break occurs.

 Even a broken bone, though, can require ongoing care and physical therapy.
 Some broken bones can puncture through the skin and out of your body.
 In any case, make sure you speak with a lawyer about your rights and maximizing your claim.

 A fatal injury is still considered an injury.
 However, the way legal matters proceed changes as the decedent is unable to file a claim.
 It’s crucial for family members and loved ones to recognize their rights.
 North Dakota has wrongful death laws that determine the various parties who can file this type of lawsuit on behalf of the deceased party.